JasonLaux/bitcoin/README.md

 # Bitcoin Monitor
+[Link]

-This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/) and load it into our data warehouse.
-For more details check out the blog at https://startdataengineering.com/post/data-engineering-project-to-impress-hiring-managers/
+This is an ETL pipeline to pull bitcoin exchange data from [CoinCap API](https://docs.coincap.io/), load it into PostgreSQL database,

 ## Architecture

 ![Arch](assets/images/bc_arch.png)

-We use python to pull, transform and load data.
-Our warehouse is postgres.
-We also spin up a Metabase instance for our presentation layer.
+Back-end adopts Flask to pull, transform and load data.
+Data warehouse is postgres.
+Front-end uses [MUI](https://mui.com/).

 All of the components are running as docker containers.
 ## Setup